lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-Example-Unreliable title='Transmission of an IPv6 packet carried by 11 fragments in the No ACK option'}

-{{Fig-Example-Win-NoLoss-NACK}} illustrates the transmission of an IPv6 packet that needs 11 fragments in Window mode - ACK-on-error, for N=3, without losses.
+{{Fig-Example-Win-NoLoss-NACK}} illustrates the transmission of an IPv6 packet that needs 11 fragments in ACK-on-error, for N=3, without losses.

 ~~~~
         Sender               Receiver